Esri/geotrigger-faker/README.md

 ### `.send(update, callback)`

 Method for spoofing device updates.
+The `update` parameter can be a single location object, an array of location objects, or an array containing a latitude and longitude (i.e. `[0,0]`).

 ```js
 device.send({